Abhishek-Jaiswal-Git/fashion_mnist/README.md

 # fashion_mnist
-This is a model to classify the images in fashion mnist dataset.
+This is a model to classify the images in fashion mnist dataset using CNN.